 - churches are the most powerful local and global network for God’s love to reach people in poverty

 - churches care for the whole person, inside and out.
 This makes lasting, sustainable change for an individual and a community possible.

 We try to stay invisible.
 Most of what we do is about communities taking themselves through a facilitated process to name their own needs, recognise their own strengths, and find their own solutions to poverty.
 We model this all over the world.
 It’s effective, long-lasting, far-reaching and transformative.
 Support us regularly and you can follow communities as they go through this process here or read more about it here.

 We respond to disasters.
 In the most vulnerable places we’re experts in helping people prepare for, withstand and recover from disasters.

 We’re advocates for justice.
 We campaign in the UK and across the world for just policies that will support people in poverty.

 We’re professional and accountable.
 We’re signatories to the Red Cross Code of Conduct and are certified against the Humanitarian Accountability Partnership Standard.
 We’re recognised for our expertise in relief, development and advocacy.

-We’re also committed to ensuring that as much as possible of the money that supporters give us is spent in ways that really benefit the people who need it.
-For every pound you give, approximately 91 pence goes to our emergency, development and humanitarian work, as well as other elements of our charitable work such as campaigning and advocacy.
-Approximately eight pence is spent raising funds (which compares well with similar organisations) and less than one penny in every pound on costs of governance.
+We use your money carefully.
+For every pound Tearfund receives, approximately 90 pence goes to our long term development work, humanitarian work, advocacy and campaigning.
+Approximately 9 pence is spent raising funds (which compares well with similar organisations) and less than one penny in every pound on costs of governance.
 All our spending is overseen by the Charity Commission, which regulates all of Britain’s charities.